timjore/two-cents/src/site/notes/Using emoji and memory palaces to memorize passages.md

 >
 > Then they may 🤔 come to their senses and escape the 🪤 trap of the devil, who has taken them ⛓️ captive to do his will (2 Tim.
 2:22-26 CSB).

-Then, we could orient the emoji in order around a physical space we know well, such as a dining room table:
+Then, we could orient the emoji in order around a well-known physical space, such as a dining room table:

 ![table-memory-palace.jpg](/img/user/Attachments/table-memory-palace.jpg)